Harvey-OS/harvey/web/docs/about.md

 1. Harvey is a rabbit, Glenda is a bunny.
 1. Most importantly: in the movie, those who believed in Harvey were thought to be insane, but eventually found not to be.

 ## Team

+- Álvaro Jurado
+- Aki Nyrhinen
+- Dan Cross
 - David du Colombier
+- Hank Donnay
+- John Floren
+- Keith Poole
 - Rafael Fernández
-- John Floren
-- Álvaro Jurado
 - Ron Minnich
+- Sevki Hasirci